-Accordingly, Liberty will both conduct the work and prepare a report that "flows" according to the logic of the RFP, which is to say that this audit should tell a logical story about how CECONY manages fundamental parts of its business.
+Accordingly, Liberty will both conduct the work and prepare a report that "flows" according to the logic of the RFP, which is to say that this audit should tell a logical story about how National Grid manages fundamental parts of its business.

 The cycle that it takes to provide that management effectively begins and ends with management direction and oversight.
 In Element I (which comprises the processes generally referred to as Corporate Planning), successful management appropriately defines the standards of performance expected of the organization.
 Element VIII (Performance Measurement), provides the data and analysis needed to define the degree to which those standards have been met.
-This simplified view of these two elements serves to express the most basic of management concepts: (1) establish a standard, (2) measure performance against that standard, (3) analyze deviations, and (4) take corrective action to minimize those deviations.
+This simplified of management concepts: (1) establish a standard, (2) measure performance against that standard, (3) analyze deviations, and (4) take corrective action to minimize those deviations.